MicrosoftDocs/learn/learn-pr/startups/fundamentals/includes/4-failure.md

 ## Conclusions

-- It's important to consider the motivations and risk tolerance of each co-founder early in the journey.
+- It's important to consider the motivations and risk tolerance of each cofounder early in the journey.
 This will help you to ensure you have an informed view of what's ahead and can address any misalignment of expectations before they become problematic.
 - There are a lot of things you can do to validate your startup idea prior to committing full-time.
 Your objective should be to de-risk the opportunity as much as possible and to make commitments of time and money in step with this de-risking process.
 - Your most important job early on is to find a repeatable, scalable business model.
 You should resist the temptation to try and acquire users or generate revenue until you have strong evidence that your idea addresses a real pain point, you have a clear understanding of the needs of your target users and you know what product they need you to build.
 - Successful startups have a number of important shared attributes.
 By understanding these you can integrate them into your startup from the very beginning.